BayiLi081/GIS-bootcamp/contents/spatialautocorrelation.md

 ## Applications of Moran's I in Urban Research

+Spatial autocorrelation is used to identify patterns of land use or urban development.
+For example, by analyzing the spatial autocorrelation of housing prices, researchers can identify areas with similar prices and then investigate the underlying factors that drive the prices.

 ### Example 01:

 Xu, C., Pribadi, D.O., Haase, D. and Pauleit, S., 2020.
 Incorporating spatial autocorrelation and settlement type segregation to improve the performance of an urban growth model. *Environment and Planning B: Urban Analytics and City Science*, *47*(7), pp.1184-1200.

 In this study, global Moran's I is used to detect the spatial autocorrelation of land use data (high- and low-density settlement types).

 Spatial pattern of settlement growth